mjul/diesel/README.md

 This generates a class with properties `Id`, `EmployeeNumber`, `FirstName` and `LastName` and `SourceId`.

 ## Adding Base Classes or Interfaces to Domain Events

 The code generator reads conventions from the optional `defconventions` declaration at the top of the Diesel source file.

 You can use this to add base types to the generated Domain Events.
 For example, to have all Domain Events derive from the `GreatApp.IDomainEvent` interface, just add this declaration:

     (defconventions :domainevents {:inherit [GreatApp.IDomainEvent]})

+Note that since Domain Events are contracts it is generally best to declare base __interfaces__ only so that the risk of breaking contracts by modifying a base is minimal.

+See the section on defining conventions for a full description of `defconventions`.

 # Defining Data Transfer Objects (DTOs)